 The administration agreement will require the servicer to deliver to the trust and indenture trustee, concurrently with the compliance report, a certificate signed by an officer of the servicer stating that, to his knowledge, the servicer has fulfilled its obligations under that administration agreement and the related servicing agreement.
 If there has been a material default, the officer's certificate for that period will describe the default.
-The servicer has agreed to give the indenture trustee and the trustee or eligible lender trustee, as applicable, notice of servicer defaults under the servicing agreement.
+The servicer has agreed to give the indenture trustee and the trustee, eligible lender trustee or owner trustee, as applicable, notice of servicer defaults under the servicing agreement.

-You may obtain copies of these reports and certificates by a request in writing to the trustee or eligible lender trustee, as applicable.
+You may obtain copies of these reports and certificates by a request in writing to the trustee, eligible lender trustee or owner trustee, as applicable.